stefur/pxwebpy/README.md

 >>> from pxwebpy.table import PxTable
 >>> import pandas as pd

+# Create a table object, setting up a URL for a table
 >>> tbl = PxTable(url="https://api.scb.se/OV0104/v1/doris/sv/ssd/START/HE/HE0110/HE0110A/SamForvInk1")

+# Check out the table variables that we can use
 >>> tbl.get_table_variables()
 {'region': ['Riket',
   'Stockholms län',